BardisRenos/AtosTest/README.md

 - unit tests
 - only adults ( age > 18 years)  and that live in France can create an account!

+### Requirements

+- Java 11
+- Spring Boot 2.4.5
+- Maven Project

 ### Data Model

-The Model part is the representation the data base table schema into java coding.
-Setting the
+The Model part is the representation the database table schema into java coding.
+Setting the attributes of the User object witch will correnspond with the Users database table schema.

 ```java
 @Entity